 In general, the growth of the financial sector is not accidental.
 In the absence of the golden anchor (i.e., gold standard) the necessity to save money from devaluation and increase capital (to give dividends to the owners of the capital) requires a huge amount of highly qualified specialists.
-The new technologies of rapid transfer and multiple insurance (hedging) of money impede the deflation of the assets and contribute to some leveling of the inflation in the world.
-However, recently we generally observe a more evident transfer of inflation from the developed to developing countries than in the opposite direction.
+The new technologies of rapid transfer and multiple insurance (hedging) of money impede an workers cheaper food but at the same time put pressure on the economy, today the consumers benefit from the Chinese and other exports, which puts pressure on economy.